Zimin0/Site-Convertor/README.md

-tag preload used for preloading js function in order to use them in django-html tags
+- Tag preload used for preloading js function in order to use them in django-html tags
+- Convertation script stored in main_convertation_script.py